Gentlemannnnn/modmail/README.md

     - !stats discordId weekly
     - !stats discordId monthly

     - !resetstats discordId all
     - !resetstats discordId weekly
     - !resetstats discordId monthly

-    - !resestats all all
+    - !resetstats all all
     - !resetstats all weekly
     - !resetstats all monthly
     ```